trance-mfv/notes/meetings/TAX-Daily-Reports.md

 	- New members:
 		- Axel and Cillian continue updating the Docker build for Dev
 		- Tune and Vinz continue updating installation guide README
-	- Phoenix: [Request Access to Aweb](https://moneyforwardvietnam.atlassian.net/wiki/spaces/TA/pages/2565832705/How+to+access+Aweb) of other apps: Navis, PA, SG, ERP
+	- Phoenix: [Request Access to Aweb](https://moneyforwardvietnam.atlassian.net/wiki/spaces/TA/pages/2565832705/How+to+access+Aweb) for other apps: Navis, PA, SG, ERP

 ### 2025-03-26